jasmine-tabuzo/jasmine-tabuzo.github.io/README.md

 > *Etter's Key Principle: Format a document with a static site generator*
 >
->  Another advantage of using a static site generator for your resume is that you don't need to know HTML and CSS.
 > In addition to using a static site generator, Etter recommends to take some time to customize the theme.
 Etter states to "focus on navigation and approachability."
 This is your chance to differentiate your resume from other ones out there!
+This is simple to do because another advantage of using a static site generator for your resume is that you don't need to know HTML and CSS.
+You just have to provide a theme and the static site generator will apply it to your content.

 1. Open the `_config.yml` file in Visual Studio Code
 2. Replace `theme: minima` with `remote_theme: just-the-docs/just-the-docs`